-When David Van Dusen and Craig Ayliffe each moved away from Bolinas for other pursuits, they left behind a thriving museum, a gift to the community.
+When David Van Dusen and Craig Ayliffe moved away from Bolinas for other pursuits, they left behind a thriving museum, a gift to the community.
 Board member Margi De Greeve and President of the Board Sandy Magid guided the museum into its next phase.

 In 1987, as President of the Board and Director, Bolinas sculptor Joyce Clements brought contemporary art to the Museum.
 Recognizing the wealth of accomplished local artists, she created the Living Artist Project and invited Linda Samuels to be its co-chair and then Curator.
-With the help of many volunteers the museum presented many exhibitions of both history and local artists.
+With the help of many volunteers, the museum presented many exhibitions of both history and local artists.

-Over the decades Bolinas residents have picked up and moved many of the town’s buildings including the museum’s structures.
+Over the decades, Bolinas residents have picked up and moved many of the town’s buildings, including the Museum’s structures.
 The photograph above shows the original setting of our buildings.
 Left, the big saloon with its distinctive doorway is facing the street corner.
 After the 1906 earthquake, the little market building (right) was moved behind the saloon and today it serves as our Photography and Coastal Marin Artists galleries.
 In 1935, owner Henry Hoirup had the big saloon building picked up and rotated ninety degrees to join it to a hotel that had been built next door.
 Today, visitors enter the main gallery through that corner doorway, which is now in the courtyard.

 In 1996 Executive Director Dolores Richards led a successful capital campaign for the Museum to purchase the entire complex and expand its exhibition and public spaces.
 Many people gave significant donations to ensure the success of this goal.